GabrielZinatoSP/ML_Probabilistic_Classification/README.md

 These values were kept as separate categories instead of being removed or imputed.

 The reasoning is that missing categorical information may itself carry predictive signal.
-For example, most `unknown` values in `poutcome` were associated with customers who had not been contacted in previous campaigns and can be considered a category by itself.
+For example, most `unknown` values in `poutcome` were associated with customers who had not been contacted in previous campaigns.

 ---

-### 4.3 Handling `pdays = -1`
+### Handling `pdays = -1`

 The variable `pdays` represents the number of days since the customer was last contacted in a previous campaign.

 The value `-1` means that the customer had not been contacted before.
-Therefore, treating `-1` as a regular numerical value would be misleading.
+Treating `-1` as a regular numerical value would be misleading.

 Two variables were created to replace `pdays`: